beego/beedoc/en-US/mvc/model/orm.md

 [ORM] - 2013-08-09 13:18:16 - [Queries/default] - [    db.Exec /     0.4ms] - [DELETE FROM `post` WHERE `id` IN (?)] - `68`
 ```

-The logs contains all the database operations, transactions, prepare etc.
+The log contains all the database operations, transactions, prepare etc.